StanHash/fe6/README.md

 # Fire Emblem: The Binding Blade

-This is a decompilation of Fire Emblem: The Binding Blade.
+This is a decompilation of Fire Emblem: Fūin no Tsurugi (a.k.a.
+Fire Emblem: The Binding Blade).

 It builds the following ROM: